sbt/sbt/src/sphinx/Detailed-Topics/Best-Practices.rst

     base / "A.scala"

-This is related to the no hard coding best practice because the proper way involves referencing the `baseDirectory` setting.
+This is related to the no hard coding best practice because the proper way involves referencing the :key:`baseDirectory` setting.
 For example, the following defines the myPath setting to be the `<base>/licenses/` directory.